 The long-standing question about whether or not Amazon will be happy collecting taxes on behalf of 3rd party sellers is officially over.
 It started way back in 2018 with Washington, Oklahoma, Pennsylvania, New Jersey, Minnesota, and Connecticut.
 Missouri was the lone hold out last year.
-Their Online and Marketplace Tax Law goes in effect 1/1/2023.
+Their Online and Marketplace Tax Law is in effect as of 1/1/2023.

 A quick history of the change – 2019 saw a rush of 28 more states.
 2020 added 11 more.
 In July 2021 Florida and Kansas fell in line.
 That’s everyone, except Missouri.
 They passed a law last year, but will not be collecting taxes from Amazon directly until January 1st, 2023.
 If you have a tax nexus in Missouri you will still need to collect tax on Amazon sales.
 After next January Amazon will be collecting it (but their law also expands collection requirements for all online sales)